 Students are allowed to receive financial aid for up 30 credit hours of remedial coursework.
 The successful completion of remedial coursework is not counted toward the 150% completion rule.
 Repeated coursework is allowed as stated in the college catalog.
-However, these repeated courses count towards the calculation of 150% time limit.
+However, these repeated courses count towards the calculation of the 150% timeframe limit.

 4. Developmental and ESL Courses Students may receive financial aid for a maximum of 30 semester hours of Developmental Studies courses as long as:

 - The courses are required as a result of placement testing,